mondeja/hunspellcheck/README.md

 This library is a helper for writing spell checkers using hunspell.

-If you want to standarize the execution and writing of several spell checkers for different kind of file types, performing the spell checking against ortographic dictionaries, this library is for you.
-It will allow you to reuse some patterns repeated using hunspell:
+If you want to standarize the execution and writing of several spell checkers for different file types, performing the spell checking against ortographic dictionaries, this library is for you.
+It will allow you to reuse some patterns repeated using hunspell for spell checking.

+## Features

+- Graceful handling of missing dictionaries.
+- Custom dictionaries by filepath.
+- Personal dictionaries by filepath.
 - Argument parsers building.
-- System calls to hunspell.
+- Well tested system calls to `hunspell`.
-- Define a set of callbacks in the spell checking process.
+- Definition of a set of callbacks in the spell checking process.

 ## Install